Combine your love of BBQ with the burrito bowl trend with the help of your slow cooker. The additions are easily adapted per your tastes.

 - Into four bowls, divide the chicken, rice, sweet potato fries, black beans, and corn.
 Top with cheddar and green onion.
 Serve immediately.

-Source: Adapted slightly from my Slow Cooker Salsa Verde Burrito Bowls.
+Source: Adapted slightly from my Root Beer Pulled Pork Sandwiches and Slow Cooker Salsa Verde Burrito Bowls.